 The regulatory body that governs trades in a province or territory

 - must assess your training, trade experience and skills

-- will decide if you’re eligible to write an exam to be certified
+- decides if you are eligible to write an exam to be certified

-- may need an employer in Canada to give you training and work experience before you’re allowed to write the exam
+- may need an employer in Canada to give you training and work experience before you are allowed to write the exam

-Contact the provincial or territorial regulatory body for more information.
+Contact the provincial, territorial or federal regulatory body for more information.

 Note: Completing an Express Entry profile is the first step to immigrate to Canada permanently as a skilled worker.
-Completing an Express Entry profile does not guarantee that you will receive an Invitation to Apply for permanent residence.
-An Invitation to Apply for permanent residence will be based on your score and rank in the Express Entry pool using the Comprehensive Ranking System.
+Completing an Express Entry profile does not guarantee that you will receive an invitation to apply for permanent residence.
+An invitation to apply for permanent residence is based on your score and rank in the Express Entry pool, using the Comprehensive Ranking System.

 Answers others found useful